Erriez/ErriezArduinoExamples/README.md

 This repository contains Arduino examples for a various amount of hardware, sensors and devices.

-## Library installation
+## Library dependencies

-Please refer to the [Wiki](https://github.com/Erriez/ErriezArduinoLibraries/wiki) page.

-## More Arduino Libraries from Erriez

 * [Erriez Libraries](https://github.com/Erriez/ErriezArduinoLibraries)

+Please refer to the [Wiki](https://github.com/Erriez/ErriezArduinoLibraries/wiki) page for installation.